fernandogprieto/fernandogprieto/README.md

 <br />

-Hi, I'm Fernando Gabriel Prieto, a devoted self-taught Aspirant a Data Analys Learning Engenieer Full Stack web developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm Fernando, a devoted self-taught Aspirant a Data Analyst and IT Support Specialist freelance from Venezuela with ITIL process experience.
+My purpose is to apply machine learning and artificial intelligence in production MLOps (similar to DevOps but with ML).
+I honestly believe that deep learning will radically change the ways we interact with operations maybe DLOps.

+I'm a enthusiast a open-source.
+I looking to collaborate on open-source community.
+I like how collaboration and knowledge sharing happened through open-source.

 <!--
 **fernandogprieto/fernandogprieto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.